 - Is it possible to download the text based program into Flash memory and then the TFT can be driven without SD-Card?
 Yes, the SDCard is used as a convenient way of programming the module.
 Like a CD on PC, you do not need the CD after installing a program.
+The user can use instruction FPROG to store their program and images in FLASH. (available Dec 2010)

 - The specification says that user code is generated at Noritake - will this be changed in the future?
 The menu and function code is generated by the customer.
 If the customer wants special functionality, we can produce a custom user software or (user code).
+Some requests have been included as features in the main software.